JamesMcAvoy/File-sharing-website/README.md

 * ```/api/getUploads```<br />
   GET method<br />
   Parameters :
-	* file : your file to upload
 	* offset : the index to get your files
+  * A cookie header named from your config.json with your API key

-  Example : /api/getUploads?apikey=yourapikey&offset=1
+  Example : /api/getUploads?offset=1

 ### To-do
 * Admin page